ultragorira/ultragorira.github.io/_posts/2023-10-XX-IoU_No_Max_Suppression_HSV_vs_RGB.md

 ## So how does this work in practice?

 1. First of all we select the BB with the highest confidence level.
-In this examplethe one with 0.85 score.
+In this example the one with 0.85 score.
 2. For the NMS we need to set a hyperparameter that will be used to compare this IoU.
 For our example let's select 0.4.
 3. Then we compare this BB to each individual other BB, and calculate the IoU as done above.
 4. If the IoU is greater than the hyperparameter, then we discard the second box.